 An example of a straightforward exercise is the blanking off of all the verbs in the perfect tense, giving only the infinitives to help learners fill in the verbs correctly and then focusing on a key vocabulary topic and asking learners to identify related words.
-Next, the teacher could focus on pronunciation by asking learners to highlight key graphemes and work out how unfamiliar words should sound.
-At a later stage, the same text could be used as the starting point for a dialogue (speaking/listening skills) where the learner is invited to refuse or accept an invitation.
+Next, the educator could focus on pronunciation by asking learners to highlight key graphemes and work out how unfamiliar words should sound.
+At a later stage, the same text could be used as the starting point for a dialogue (targeting speaking/listening skills) where the learner is invited to refuse or accept the invitation.

-Careful selection of texts will also allow the teacher to position the learning exercises in such a way as to invite learning, discussion and reflection on particular CCTs.
+Careful selection of texts will also allow the educator to position the learning exercises in such a way as to invite learning, discussion and reflection on particular Cross Curricular Themes such as the Diversity CCT and Education for Sustainable Development CCT.